ppetrovtv/pine_script_docs/source/language/Expressions_declarations_and_statements.rst

     // Creates just one label object on the first history bar only: var label lb = label.new(bar_index, close, title="Hello, World!")

 .. _variable_assignment:

 Variable assignment
 -------------------

 Mutable variable is such a variable which can be given a new value.
 The operator ``:=`` must be used to give a new value to a variable.
-To use this operator, a special attribute must be used in the first line of a
-code: ``//@version=2``.
-This attribute identifies the version of Pine Script.
-Mutable variables were introduced in version 2.

 A variable must be declared before you can set a value for it (declaration of variables has been described :ref:`above<variable_declaration>`).